-The aircraft and remote controller must be linked before use.
+The aircraft and remote controller must be linked before using.
 Follow these steps to link a new remote controller:

 1. Power on the remote controller and the aircraft.
 2. Launch DJI Fly.
-3. Go to the camera view and tap > Control > Pair to Aircraft (Link).
+3. In camera view, tap and select Control and Pair to Aircraft (Link).
 4. Press and hold the power button of the aircraft for more than four seconds.
 The aircraft beeps once indicating it is ready to link.
 The aircraft beeps twice indicating linking is successful.
 The battery level LEDs of the remote controller will glow solid.

-- Make sure the remote controller is within 0.5 m of the aircraft during linking. - The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft. - Turn off Bluetooth and Wi-Fi on the mobile device for optimal video transmission.
+- Make sure the remote controller is within 0.5 m of the aircraft during linking. - The remote controller will automatically unlink from an aircraft if a new remote controller is linked to the same aircraft.

 - Fully charge the remote controller before each flight.
 The remote controller sounds an alert when the battery level is low. - If the remote controller is powered on and not in use for five minutes, an alert will sound.
-After six minutes, the remote controller automatically powers off.
+After 6 minutes, the remote controller automatically powers off.
 Move the control sticks or press any button to cancel the alert. - Adjust the mobile device holder to ensure the mobile device is secure. - Fully charge the battery at least once every three months to maintain battery health.